 They are generally taken from their mother and siblings far too early causing socialisation problems with people and other dogs.

 Do not let the word Farm give you the wrong impression.
 It may not be a farm but kennels that are clean, airy, and bright.

-Quite often these people will buy the whole litter at say £45 per dog from puppy farms in Ireland or Wales, then sell then on to you at £450.00 complete with fancy bogus pedigree certification.
+These people will often buy the whole litter at say £65 per dog from puppy farms in Ireland, England, Scotland or Wales.
+Then they sell them on to you at £550.00 to £750.00 complete with fancy bogus pedigree certification.

 Rule 2.
 Never buy a puppy from a pet shop or any other similar outlet; other animals are OK but not Dogs.

 You could be supporting the horrific trade in puppy-farmed dogs.
 I have even seen pups being sold at car boot sales.
 Many of the dogs sold in Pet Shops are from puppy farmers.

 Rule 3.
 Never buy on impulse or because you feel sorry for a frightened or timid puppy.
 You will have that puppy for many years, that period could be a pleasure or a pain.

 Rule 4.
 Never take the word of a breeder or any seller who says you cannot meet any of the parents, or they skirt your questions about the parents.